What should I bring on the trip?

 At every camp we set up a latrine where our guest may refresh themselves and use sanitary wipes in a secluded area.

 We do not advise our guests to use their own livestock.
 Our herd has a definite routine and pecking order, and does not like to be disrupted.

 You may bring your own saddle provided it fits the horse we have for you to ride.
 An ill-fitting saddle is very hard on horses who work everyday.

 What is the youngest guest you will take?

 Age is not our requirement but maturity is.
 All of our guests need to be able to follow directions and have the stamina and strength to steer and command their own horse.
 Our horses are well trained and it takes very little strength to steer them.
-I have had five-year-olds who were able to handle their horses and six year olds who were not.
-It depends on the child.

 Do you have a weight limit for your guests?

 We ask that our guests be under 250 pounds.
 This is to keep you and the stock safe.

 How do I get to where the trip begins?

 Planes, trains and automobiles will get you to our neck of the woods but your final leg of the journey will be by automobile to the trailhead.
 There are different local businesses who will provide Taxi service into the Park, but most of our guests prefer to rent a car.